 It’s also incredibly convenient for adding a 3-way switch basically anywhere you want one.

 NOTE: In order for the 3-way arrangement to work, the switches must be the same type.
-Dimmer must be paired with dimmer.
+For example, dimmer must be paired with dimmer.

-All the C by GE devices can communicate with each other.
-This includes the ability for a C by GE smart switch to communicate with a C by GE smart bulb.
+As I mentioned above, all the latest Cync devices can communicate with each other.
+This includes the ability for a Cync smart switch to communicate with a Cync smart bulb.

 Why would you want a smart switch connected to a fixture with smart bulbs?
 Isn’t that smart device overkill?